MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-spring-cloud.md

 # Migrate Spring Boot applications to Azure Spring Cloud

-This guide describes what you should be aware of when you want to migrate an existing Spring Cloud application to run on Azure Spring Cloud.
+This guide describes what you should be aware of when you want to migrate an existing Spring Boot application to run on Azure Spring Cloud.

 ## Pre-migration